 - Academic policies

-Iowa State University offers four minors specifically for engineers:
+Iowa State University offers five minors specifically for engineers:

-About 15 percent of engineering jobs involve product sales, marketing, or customer field support, so the engineering sales minor complements the technical training of your engineering major discipline by providing the tools and knowledge required for technical sales careers.
+About 15-percent of engineering jobs involve product sales, marketing or customer field support, so the engineering sales minor complements the technical training of an engineering major discipline by providing the tools and knowledge required for technical sales careers.
 Learn more.

 The ECpE department offers three concurrent degree programs that allow students to count up to 6 credits of coursework for both your bachelor’s and master’s degree programs.
 The programs may reduce by one year the normal time period for completing both degrees separately.
 The following are the concurrent degree programs currently offered: